vlOd2/android_lenovo_tb-x6c6x_kernel/README.md

 # Lenovo Tab K10 (TB-X6C6X) kernel
-Kernel source code for Lenovo Tab K10 (TB-X6C6X variant)
+Kernel source for Lenovo Tab K10 (TB-X6C6X variant), which contains additions and modifications, as I try to convert the device into a lightweight and secure server

-This source tree contains additions and modifications, as I try to convert the device into a lightweight server
+Some of these changes may possibly break the ability to boot Android, even with a stock config, as this scenario is outside the scope of this project and unsupported

-They are pretty minimal and shouldn't prevent a stock kernel from being built, but this scenario is outside the scope of this project (see below for more info)
+If you want the **original** open source package for this device (which includes the original **kernel source**), it's available under the `original` directory

 # Building
 A special building pipeline is used called AKB (see `akb_lib/README.MD` for more details)